jinote/pitney_bowes_data_science_project/README.md

 ### Summary
 The best model selected is LGBM with an accuracy of 81.09% and F1 score of 51%.
 Decision Tree is underperforming (accuracy: 79.17%, f1 score: 50.50%) but it is easier to explain than LGBM.

-Pitney Bowes should specially keep an eye on the following meter features:
+Pitney Bowes should especially keep an eye on the following meter features:

 1. Charge Cycle time below 12
 2. Discharging/Charging Rate by day 3